ts-rest/ts-rest/apps/docs/docs/core/core.md

 );
 ```

-You can also use this feature in nested contracts, as demonstrated below.
+You can also use this feature in nested contracts, as shown below.
 In this case, the resulting path is `/v1/posts/MyPath`, with the `pathPrefix` of the nested contract following the `pathPrefix` of the parent contract.

 ```typescript
 const nestedContract = c.router(